15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 With today’s advances in dental technology, the appearance of dentures is outstanding.
 They appear more natural-looking than before.
 As a highly trained prosthodontist, Dr. Weinstock will design your design your dentures to fit perfectly in your mouth, feel comfortable, and look as good as real teeth.

-Can I sleep with my dentures in?
+Can I sleep with my dentures in my mouth?

-You can sleep with your dentures in however every dentist will highly recommend that you do not.
-It is important to remove the dentures at night for several reasons.
-It gives your gums and other soft tissues in your mouth some times to rest.
-This is also a good time for you to clean them and soak them to remove all the bacteria.
+Removing traditional dentures gives your gums and other soft tissues in your mouth some time to rest.
+This is also a good time to clean and soak the dentures to remove all the bacteria.

 Will I need denture adhesive to keep my dentures in place?

-Some dentures wearers prefer to use adhesive while others do not.
-The denture adhesive can enhance stability especially for lower dentures.
-However, if your dentures are made correctly and fit well, they should not require an adhesive to remain in place.
-If you need a hold adhesive to achieve denture stability, it may be time to have your denture adjusted or replaced.
+However, if your dentures are made correctly and fit well, they do not need an adhesive to remain in place.
+If you need a hold adhesive to stabilize your denture, it may be time to adjust or replace your denture.

-If you suffer from tooth loss and interested in getting dentures in Philadelphia, PA, and surrounding areas, schedule an appointment with Dr. Weinstock.
-He will discuss your cosmetic goals and budget concerns to determine which kind of dentures are right for you.
+If you have tooth loss and want dentures in Philadelphia, PA, and surrounding areas, schedule an appointment with Dr. Weinstock.
+You may also call (215) 857-8054.